 Umar replied, "By Allah!
 I know when and where this verse was revealed to Allah's Messenger.
 It was the evening on the Day of `Arafah on a Friday."

-The day of Arafah is also significant because Allah swore by this Day in Surah al Burooj.
-It is known that Allah swears by nothing except that which is great and mighty!
-So the Day of Arafah is great significant:
+The day of Arafah is also significant because Allah swore by this day in Surah al Burooj.
+It is known that Allah swears by nothing except that which is great and mighty, so the Day of Arafah is greatly significant:

 "By the sky containing great stars.
 And [by] the promised Day.
 And [by] the witness and what is witnessed" (85: 1-3)

-"The promised day is the Day of Resurrection, the witnessed day is the Day of ‘Arafaah, and the witnessing day is Friday."
+"The promised day is the Day of Resurrection, the witnessed day is the Day of ‘Arafah, and the witnessing day is Friday."
 (Tirmidhi)

 "It expiates the sins of the past year and the coming year."
 (Muslim)

-"There is no day on which Allaah frees people from the Fire more so than on the day of 'Arafah.
-He comes close to those (people standing on 'Arafah), and then He reveals before His Angels saying, ‘What are these people seeking."
+"There is no day on which Allah frees people from the Fire more so than on the day of 'Arafah.
+He comes close to those (people standing on 'Arafah), and then He revels before His Angels saying, ‘What are these people seeking."
 (Muslim)

-Fasting is highly encouraged and recommended for those not going on hajj.
+The Day of Arafah fasting is highly encouraged and recommended for those not going on Hajj.

 "Fasting on the Day of Arafah expiates the sins of the past year and the coming year."
 (Muslim)

 The Prophet Muhammad, peace be upon him, said of the Day of Arafah dua:

-Its is a sunnah of our Prophet (pbuh) to recite the Tahleel, Takbeer and Tahmeed as many times as possible on the day of Arafah, and also on the days of Tashreeq (11, 12 and 13th of Dhul Hijjah)
+It is a Sunnah of our Prophet (PBUH) to recite the Tahleel, Takbeer, and Tahmeed as many times as possible on the day of Arafah, and also on the days of Tashreeq (11th, 12th, and 13th of Dhul Hijjah).